Erechtheus/fimda/HOW-TO-WRAP-A-SERVICE.md

 [UIMA CAS (Common Analysis Structure)](https://uima.apache.org/d/uimaj-3.0.0/references.html#ugr.ref.cas) interface from a given Java NLP service.
 It uses the FIMDA service implemented within this repository as vivid example.

-That intend requires to solve the following main issues:
+This intend requires to solve the following main issues:
 1) Integration of the given NLP service/tool into the UIMA architecture
 2) Creation of a REST service that receives (textual) input and returns annotations in CAS format